Direct High-Resolution Imaging of Earth-Like Exoplanets: Conclusions

 While current remote-imaging methods have revolutionized exoplanet detection and initial characterization, none yet attains the sub-$\mu$as angular resolution or photon-flux budgets required to render a fully resolved surface map of an Earth twin.
-Nevertheless, each successive milestone—LUVOIR’s enhanced contrast performance, the extended baselines of ELT-class interferometry, and advances in hypertelescope beam combining—brings us incrementally closer to the $\sim0.85\,\mu\mathrm{as}$ resolution and signal-to-noise levels essential for true multi-pixel imaging.
+Nevertheless, each successive milestone---LUVOIR’s enhanced contrast performance, the extended baselines of ELT-class interferometry, and advances in hypertelescope beam combining---brings us incrementally closer to the $\sim0.85\,\mu\mathrm{as}$ resolution and signal-to-noise levels essential for true multi-pixel imaging.

-Taken together, our analysis shows that no existing or near‐term remote or in situ concept can deliver a resolved $10\times10$ pixel surface map of an Earth twin at 10\,pc.
-The only plausible route is the SGL, which provides an effective angular resolution of order $\mu$as and an on‐axis amplification of $10^{10}$--$10^{11}$ at optical wavelengths once a spacecraft reaches the focal region ($\geq 548$\,AU) \cite{TuryshevToth2017,TuryshevToth2019}.
-The SGL’s point‐spread function—an extended Einstein ring of known shape—can be inverted via established deconvolution algorithms to reconstruct a full two‐dimensional surface map.
+Taken together, our analysis shows that no existing or near-term remote or in situ concept can deliver a resolved $10\times10$ pixel surface map of an Earth twin at 10\,pc.
+The only plausible route is the SGL, which provides an effective angular resolution of order $\mu$as and an on-axis amplification of $10^{10}$--$10^{11}$ at optical wavelengths once a spacecraft reaches the focal region ($\geq 548$\,AU) \cite{TuryshevToth2017,TuryshevToth2019}.
+The SGL’s point-spread function---an extended Einstein ring of known shape---can be inverted via established deconvolution algorithms to reconstruct a full two-dimensional surface map.

-In the absence of $10^{5}\,$m–scale interferometers or comparable advances in photon‐collection efficiency, the SGL remains the only scientifically and technologically credible means to obtain high-resolution surface images and spatially resolved atmospheric spectra of Earth‐like exoplanets in our stellar neighborhood.
+In the absence of $10^{5}\,$m–scale interferometers or comparable advances in photon-collection efficiency, the Solar Gravitational Lens remains the only scientifically and technologically credible means to obtain high-resolution surface images and spatially resolved atmospheric spectra of Earth-like exoplanets in our stellar neighborhood.